-The financial statements cover Railways Credit Union Ltd (the 'Credit Union') for the financial year ended 30 June 2015 and were authorised for issue in accordance with a resolution of the Directors on 30 September 2015.
+The financial statements cover Railways Credit Union Ltd trading as myMOVE (the 'Credit Union') for the financial year ended 30 June 2016 and were authorised for issue in accordance with a resolution of the Directors on 29 September 2016.

-Railways Credit Union Ltd is an unlisted public company limited by shares, incorporated and domiciled in Australia.
+The Credit Union is an unlisted public company limited by shares, incorporated and domiciled in Australia.